grafana/grafana/docs/sources/shared/alerts/grafana-managed-alerts.md

 ## Clustering

 The current alerting system doesn't support high availability.
-Alert notifications are not deduplicated and load balancing is not supported between instances e.g. silences from one instance will not appear in the other.
+Alert notifications are not deduplicated and load balancing is not supported between instances; for example, silences from one instance will not appear in the other.

 ## Alert evaluation